 At Tidemill, our DT curriculum aims to inspire and instil creativity, curiosity and critical thinking skills in all learners.
 This provides a platform for pupils to develop the expertise needed to perform design tasks confidently and to participate successfully in an increasingly technological world.
 DT equips children with a range of skills which are important for use in their future lives.
 By ensuring children develop a broad and balanced knowledge base, understanding and skills set, we aim to foster a passion for DT whilst encouraging children to become risk takers, who are enterprising and innovative lifelong learners.

-Throughout each school year, children are exposed to a range of practical and thought-provoking DT experiences which promote creativity through a range of engaging lessons.
-Across the school, children are exposed to a range of cross-curricular activities that promote and strengthen their knowledge and understanding; this includes designing, creating and evaluating products for specific purposes linked to their topic.
+Throughout each school year, children are exposed to a range of practical and thought-provoking DT experiences that promote creativity through a range of engaging lessons.
+At Tidemill, children complete activities that promote and strengthen their knowledge and understanding; this includes designing, creating and evaluating products for specific purposes linked to their topic.
 To deepen their understanding, regular cross-curricular links are made, in particular with English and science.
 As a result, children are able to evidence their knowledge through extended writing opportunities; this also helps to deepen scientific and technological knowledge and understanding.
-In addition, Tidemill runs a range of annually themed weeks that provide opportunities to apply skills learnt such as Science Week and Healthy Schools Week.
-During these weeks, the whole school focuses on a theme, allowing the children to display and use their skills and knowledge in a way that is relevant and contextual.
+In addition, Tidemill runs a range of annually themed weeks, such as Science Week and Healthy Schools Week that provide opportunities to apply skills learnt.
+During these weeks, the whole school focuses on a theme, allowing the children to use their skills and knowledge in a way that is relevant and contextual.